 So please drop a comment below and let me know what you like to do.
-I hope that was helpful, please reach out with any questions, subscribe if you'd like I'm always trying to put these videos out.
+I hope that was helpful, please reach out with any questions, subscribe if you'd like as I'm always trying to put these videos out.

 As always, this is Luke for Kayak Hipster, thank you for watching and see you next time.